 A Bachelor's Degree is not required, but is often obtained prior to matriculation.
 You can find more information here.
-The program places no preference on type or major of the degree, but an emphasis is placed on the applicant's academic record in the prerequisite courses and the sciences.
+The program places no preference on type or major of the degree, but an emphasis is placed on the applicant's academic record in the sciences.
 Consideration is also given to the last 45 credits of college course work.

 Applicants are encouraged to contact the Admission Office directly to discuss their individual plan in this area.

 A minimum of 1,000 hours of direct (hands-on) patient care/health care experience in a position of responsibility is required of all applicants.
 Shadow experience with a Physician Assistant may count towards the requirement, but will not fulfill the requirement completely.

 Please note: The Admissions Committee will consider the total number of hours accumulated "at the time" you submit your CASPA application.